filviu/blog/content/posts/2014/2014-01-03-list-of-humble-bundle-games-that-work-on-the-sailfish-os-jolla-phone.md

   - temp_on

 ---
-Being and old time Maemo fan I went and preordered the Jolla phone as soon as I could (March 2013 IIRC) and I&#8217;ve been happily playing with it ever since I got it.
+Being and old time Maemo fan I went and preordered the Jolla phone as soon as I could (March 2013 IIRC) and I've been happily playing with it ever since I got it.
 I like to play the occasional game on the go and so I bought many of the bundles that humblebundle offered.
-Happily they also offer an android application that functions like a store &#8211; you can see all the games you bought and download/install/update them.
+Happily they also offer an android application that functions like a store - you can see all the games you bought and download/install/update them.
 Follow [these directions to install the Humble Bundle][1] app.

 Read bellow is a list of the games I own and as I get time to test them I will update the status.